UNiXMIT/UNiXextend/docs/ProgramCutDown.md

     - The Runtime configuration file

- 5. Update the support incident with the compile command line and instructions for running the application and reproducing the bad behavior.
+ 5. Update the support case with the compile command line and instructions for running the application and reproducing the bad behavior.